Mangosata/Group_D_Gomoku/README.md

 ****

 ## Requirements
-1.Implement the basic logic of Gomoku and finish man-man game mode in the console without undo mode:
+1. Implement the basic logic of Gomoku and finish man-man game mode in the console without undo mode:

   i.
 A two array with 19 rows and 19 columns representing the 19*19 board with the default value of 0.

   ii.
 Update any array element by inputting the value (E.g. 1 for black and 0 for white).